 The objective, when using any derivative instrument, is to ensure that the risk to reward profile of any transaction is optimised.
 The intention is only to use derivatives to create economically effective hedges.
-The Company has elected to continue to apply the hedge accounting requirements of IAS 39 on adoption of IFRS 9.
-The specific hedge accounting requirements of IAS 39 mean that no economic hedges are designated as accounting hedges, either because natural accounting offsets are expected or because obtaining hedge accounting would be especially onerous.
+However, because of the specific requirements of IAS 39, not all economic hedges are designated as accounting hedges, either because natural accounting offsets are expected or because obtaining hedge accounting would be especially onerous.